cnnrmnn/pricemaster/README.md

 Twilio is used for SMS, and Mailgun is used for email.

+## Disclaimer

 I'm not currently hosting this anywhere, but anyone is welcome to do so if they'd like. **pricemaster** is definitely not built for scale and it likely wouldn't work at great scale given the scarcity of cheap tickets.
 I didn't build much error checking into **pricemaster**, so use with caution.
+There are several series of database queries that should be implemented as transactions, but aren't.